 You can plant mint in full sun or a partially shady location in the garden.
 All types of mint spread vigorously, so make sure to give them enough room or simply plant them in containers.

-Mint actually love the cooler temperatures (50 – 60 F), but as the temperatures drop, I keep piling the dry leaves on the plants (here is information about leaf mold, leaf mulch, and leaf compost).
+Mint actually love the cooler temperatures (50 – 60 F), but as the temperatures drop, I kept piling the dry leaves on the plants (here is information about leaf mold, leaf mulch, and leaf compost).
 At the end of the winter, they looked pretty bad and I usually wondered if they were going to be able to recover, but they always did.

 If you plant your mint in a pot, you can easily move it indoors in the winter and place it by a sunny window.
 It will keep growing just fine and you’ll get fresh mint year around.
 Learn more about indoor herb gardening here.

 So now let’s see how you can easily start your own mint plant…

-1. Cut a sprig of mint – Find a nice looking mint plant.
+1. Cut a stem of mint – Find a nice looking mint plant.
 It doesn’t matter if it grows inside or outside or if it grows in the ground or in a pot.
 You are just looking for a healthy, green, vibrant plant.

-Use a sharp knife or scissors to cut a sprig of new growth, about 4 inches long…
+Use a sharp knife or scissors to cut a stem of new growth, about 4 inches long…

 2. Clean lower leaves – clean the lower leaves from the cutting so you are left with an inch of bare stem.
 Use the leaves you removed to make a hot or cold cup of tea!

 3. Place cutting in water – place your mint cutting in a glass of water on the kitchen counter or another well-lit location in your house, a window sill will work great.

 I usually have this glass of water on the kitchen counter to use for tea.
 I prefer keeping the plants alive like that than storing them in the refrigerator.